dlolofsson/dlolofsson.github.io/index.md

 ### Tornado Lamp (Oct 2025)

 The tornado lamp was a solo-project during my Junior year in Engineering.
+We had to design a part that could hold the electrical components inside.
+We had to design the part keeping in mind the battaries would have to be replaced in the future.
+I used threading to allow the top piece to screw onto the bottom one.

 ![Tornado Lamp](./assets/images/Tornado-Lamp.jfif)